espressif/esp-idf/docs/en/api-guides/wifi.rst

    * - bssid
      - This is valid only when bssid_set is 1; see field “bssid_set”.
    * - channel
-     - If the channel is 0, the station scans the channel 1 ~ N to search for the target AP; otherwise, the station starts by scanning the channel whose value is the same as that of the “channel” field, and then scans others to find the target AP.
-If you do not know which channel the target AP is running on, set it to 0.
+     - If the channel is 0, the station scans the channel 1 ~ N to search for the target AP; otherwise, the station starts by scanning the channel whose value is the same as that of the “channel” field, and then scans the channel 1 ~ N but skip the specific channel to find the target AP.
+For example, if the channel is 3, the scan order will be 3, 1, 2, 4,..., N. If you do not know which channel the target AP is running on, set it to 0.
    * - sort_method
      - This field is only for WIFI_ALL_CHANNEL_SCAN.